Sravya99v/Excel-sales-Analytics/README.md

  ### Role of reports:
  Determine effective customer discounts, facilitate negotiations with consumer, and identifying the business problems
 ## Finance Report:
 1. Create Profit & Loss (P&L) reports by Fiscal Year & Months
+https://github.com/Sravya99v/Excel-sales-Analytics/blob/main/P%26L Statement by Months.pdf

 2. Create Profit and Loss (P&L) reports by Markets
 ### Purpose of Finance analytics:
 To evaluate financial performance over a period of time, typically a month, quarter or year to support decision- making in organizations and communication with stakeholders